yungshenglu/Dcard-Reader/README.md

       - Set the return data into `postList`
       - Set the status of loading into `false`
       - Set the status of having more post into `true` as default
-   - When **scolling to the bottom** of the page, the parameter of `before` will NOT be 0.
+   - When **scrolling to the bottom** of the page, the parameter of `before` will NOT be 0.
 After getting the response, do the followings:
       - Append the new return data after existed `postList`
       - Set the status of loading into `false`
       - Set the status of having more post into `true` as default
-- `useFetchPost`: Fetcg the content the specific post
+- `useFetchPost`: Fetch the content the specific post
    - Encapsulate the hook `useAxios` in [`axios-hooks`](https://www.npmjs.com/package/axios-hooks)
    - The only parameters is `postId` (Number) which is to get the content you want.
    - Set `manual: true` to avoid triggering the API when rendering